 Adapted Music Lessons

-are music lessons for special needs children.
-Lessons are offered for piano or guitar.
+are music lessons for special needs individuals.
+Lessons are offered primarily for piano and guitar.
 Various percussion instruments may also be utilized to teach concepts of meter and rhythm.
 Lessons meet each student at their level of functioning and build upon each child’s strengths.
 For visual learners this may mean alterations to standard music notation using letters, numbers, shapes, or colors.
-Auditory learners may require more repetition during lessons and recordings to practice along with outside of lesson time.
+Auditory learners may require more repetition during lessons and recordings to practice along with outside of session time.
 All students are more motivated when their song choices are recognized and welcomed.
 The ancillary benefits of learning to play an instrument are numerous:

 - Teaches discipline and patience